-Charli XCX – 'How I'm Feeling Now' review: lockdown album is an anxiety-fuelled trip
+Charli XCX – 'How I'm Feeling Now' review

 Few artists have shared more with fans than Charli XCX.
 On April 6, when the UK had been in strict lockdown for two weeks (and California, where she lives, for a few days longer), she went live on video chat service Zoom with 1000 lucky Angels (the nickname given to her fans).
 She soon revealed that she’d be writing, recording and mixing an entire album during the quarantine period.
 “My positivity goes hand in hand with being creative,” she explained.
 “I really need to be creative to feel happy, and to make sure my mental health is staying on track”.

 Charli explained the nature of the album would be very DIY and “indicative of the times we’re in” – only using the tools she has at her fingertips (both physically in her house, and through online collaborators).
-On top of that, she set a typically ambitious finish-line – just five and a half weeks to write, record and mix an entire album.
+On top of that, she set a typically ambitious finish-line – just five-and-a-half weeks to write, record and mix an entire album.

 Since then, Charli has kept to her word, sharing early demoes online, using listeners as a sounding board, and putting together a video for first single ‘Forever’ from fan’s video clips.
 She’s even been encouraging Angels to remix songs from ‘How I’m Feeling Now’ by releasing their stems online – and then playing her favourite reworkings on her Apple music show.
 Throughout the entire process she’s honestly shown what’s going on – with the entire process under a microscope for the entire world to look at.